 I am so excited about this recipe, friends!

 This recipe is a vegan take on a classic Italian eggplant parmesan.
-Featuring parmesan-breaded eggplant, two different homemade cheeses, and a sweet and savory marina sauce, I am fairly certain you will love this decadent meal.
+Featuring parmesan-breaded eggplant, two different kinds of homemade cheese, and a sweet and savory marina sauce, I am fairly certain you will love this decadent meal.

 Let’s take a closer look, shall we?

-Step one – Prepare the Eggplant
+Step One – Prepare the Eggplant

 While the eggplant is sitting, mix together your breading components.